connorferster/handcalcs/README.md

 c = 2*a + b/3
 ```

-Then you can just copy and paste the result into your own .tex document.
+Then you can just copy and paste the result into your own LaTeX document.

 ![tex cell magic demo](docs/images/tex.gif)